Jeffrey Gibson: Totems series

 Creating his own totem sculptures, in 2009 Gibson produced the Totems series for an exhibition at Sala Diaz in San Antonio, Texas.
 This series of sculptures involved Gibson arriving five days before the opening to put together a collection of found objects to create what have been described, by the artist, as "fantasy sex partners, objects of desire".

 The Totems feature objects such as mannequins acquired from Craigslist, a wig, plastic flowers, toys, cowboy boots, flower pots, his signature spray paint and other objects.
 In the end Gibson created two human-like figures and a totem pole from the flower pots.
 Writer Ben Judson described Totems as way Gibson "uses the stereotyping of his own people as a way of exploring the use of metaphor in identity formation, cultural critique and consumerism without forfeiting lyricism or indulging in self-righteousness (apart, that is, from his press release)."

 The Animal That Therefore I Am (2025)

-From September 12, 2025 to June 9, 2026, Gibson’s The Animal That Therefore I Am was the Genesis Facade Commission at the Metropolitan Museum of Art.
+From September 12, 2025 to June 9, 2026, Gibson's The Animal That Therefore I Am was the Genesis Facade Commission at the Metropolitan Museum of Art.
 The work consists of four large sculptures that reference a deer, coyote, squirrel and hawk.
 The new sculptural works are said to be inspired by Jacques Derrida, an Algerian-born French philosopher.

+Yet With a Steady Beat (2026)

+On April 9, 2026, the Obama Foundation announced that it had commissioned Gibson to create a work for the Obama Presidential Center.
+Gibson’s work "is a wall installation featuring 17 circular prints that reference Gibson’s use of political buttons and drums, which are recurring elements in his interdisciplinary practice."